fbpx Skip to content

 Step-by-step instructions to apply a tourniquet correctly

-1. Identify the site for tourniquet placement: It is crucial to position the tourniquet proximate to the bleeding injury.
+It is crucial to position the tourniquet proximate to the bleeding injury.
 It should generally be placed approximately 5 to 10 cm (2-4 inches) above the wound.
 If there is a joint, apply the tourniquet above it and at least 2.5 cm (1 inch) away from the joint.
 This ensures that the tourniquet effectively compresses the major blood vessels that can stop the bleeding.
+Before applying the tourniquet, ensure the injured person lie flat and is as calm as possible, as this can help reduce the risk of further complications and allow for more effective management of the injury.

-2. Securing the tourniquet tightly but not excessively: Once it is positioned correctly, tighten it until the bleeding stops.
+Once it is positioned correctly, tighten it until the bleeding stops.
 The goal is to apply pressure to occlude the blood vessels without causing damage or excessive pain.

-3. Checking for cessation of bleeding after applying the tourniquet: After the tourniquet is applied, check if the bleeding has completely stopped and monitor the area.
+After the tourniquet is applied, check if the bleeding has completely stopped and monitor the area.

-4. Document the time of application: It is crucial to write down the time of application for medical professionals to know how to proceed with the injury, assess the duration of tourniquet use and make informed decisions regarding its removal or potential complications.
+It is crucial to write down the time of application for medical professionals to know how to proceed with the injury, assess the duration of tourniquet use and make informed decisions regarding its removal or potential complications.

 Risks and limitations